 RHAB 691.
 Counseling Techniques.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 clinic/field experience hours.
 3 credits.
 Prerequisite: RHAB 691.
-Provides an advanced overview of professional identity, roles and functions; counseling practice issues; supervision; and specialized counseling techniques in rehabilitation and mental health counseling.
-Includes 100 hours of supervised rehabilitation and mental health counseling practicum.
+Supervised field experience in mental health and rehabilitation counseling and classroom group guidance on professional identity, roles and functions, counseling practice issues, ethics, and specialized techniques.
+Includes 100 hours of supervised rehabilitation and/or mental health counseling practicum clinical experience.

-Semester course; 3-9 clinic/field experience hours (3 credits per 200 hours of supervised internship).
-3-9 credits.
-May be repeated in increments of three credits; must have nine credits toward degree completion.
+Semester course; 3 or 6 clinic and/or field experience hours (delivered online, face-to-face or hybrid).
+3 or 6 credits.
+Must be repeated for six credits.
 Prerequisite: RHAB 692.
 Enrollment is restricted to students who have completed 30 graduate credits.
 Emphasizes mastery of setting-specific roles and functions of the professional clinical rehabilitation counselor.
 Stresses ethical decision-making in practice.
 Involves scheduled seminars, supervision and meetings with faculty and agency supervisor.

 RHAB 694.
 Job Placement in Rehabilitation.
 3 Hours.